 - Put chicken in a bowl and marinate with coconut cream and spices, set aside.

-- Add ghee to a pan on medium heat.
+- Add ghee to a large pot or dutch oven on medium heat.
 Once ghee melts, add onions and cook until completely dark golden-brown.
 Be very careful not to burn them, as they will begin to get dark after 10-15 minutes.

 - Add ginger and garlic and sauté for a few more minutes.